Checklist of Pre-Departure Requirements:

 - Create an account with ISOS MyTrips and register your travel

-Before students are accepted to their overseas studies program, they have to be nominated by OGE.
-On nomination day, students will receive an email informing them to log onto the OGE website to find out about their application status and receive instructions.
+Before you are accepted to your overseas studies program, you must be nominated by OGE.
+On nomination day, you will receive an email informing you to login to myGUABROAD to check your status.

 Nominations are intrinsically conditional.
-Students must maintain good academic and disciplinary standing.
-If students' circumstances change (i.e. academic, housing, honor system, or disciplinary violation), it is their responsibility to notify OGE immediately.
+You must maintain good academic and disciplinary standing.
+If your circumstances change (i.e. academic, housing, honor system, or disciplinary violation), it is your responsibility to notify OGE immediately.
 Failure to do so is a violation of the Conditions of Participation.

 Why do we say nominated and not accepted?